 The Watershed Council has published Planning for Success, a step-by-step manual that shows developers how to implement conservation planning and design principles.

 The Watershed Council created a series of thirteen ads to educate the public on stormwater pollution.
 The ads describe simple ways in which you can reduce polluted runoff from your property.

-For the past twelve years, we have offered "Experience Lake Charlevoix" to middle school children living within the Lake Charlevoix Watershed to learn about water quality and resources while spending some fun time on Lake Charlevoix.
+Since 1994, we have offered "Experience Lake Charlevoix" to middle school children living within the Lake Charlevoix Watershed to learn about water quality and resources while spending some fun time on Lake Charlevoix.

 We have responded to the questions and concerns of thousands of state, regional and local residents and visitors.
 Additionally, we conduct many field trips and tours for both adults and children throughout the year ranging from kayak tours to shoreline walks.
 We also assist local planning commissions by providing natural resource inventories to assist with local planning efforts.

 In 2006, we coordinated our 22nd year of volunteer lake monitoring.